 In this section you learned how to create new containers based on images stored in Docker Hub.
 You also learned how to interact with containers both from the outside (top, inspect, stats, …), and from the inside (docker exec and run).
 Access to the Docker service via tty was demonstrated and you learned how to run Linux commands inside the container just as if you were working with a Linux OS.

-Section 3: Container Networking Basics